 - UC-START, UC-CONNECT, UC-PREP and UCAN Reach students; and

 - Ngunnawal Foundation Program students.

-The SSAF is not charged to:
+The SSAF is not charged to students studying:

-- Students enrolled in the UC Accelerate Program (UCAP).
+- UC Accelerate Program

 I'm not sure if I need to pay the SSAF

 If you are unsure as to whether you will be required to pay SSAF please contact the Student Centre on 1300 301 727 or firstname.lastname@example.org.

 - Download your statement – Log on to MyUC and select ‘Fees’ from the tabs across the top and then select ‘Statement of Account’ from the menu.